2degrees/djeneralize/docs/source/defining_models.rst

 These specializations are used by :mod:`djeneralize` to keep track of the relationships between the general case and the specializations.
 The model calculates a "path" for each specialization with the most general case being assigned the ``/`` path.
 This value is stored on the specialization_type field, so be careful when altering this field.

 .. warning:: If the inheritance scheme changes for your models you will need to
-	create a database migration to ensure that the ``specialation_type`` field is correctly mapped to the new structure of your inheritance.
+	create a database migration to ensure that the ``specialization_type`` field is correctly mapped to the new structure of your inheritance.